2020 Brochure now availible

 Attendance of certain subjects only

-Candidate attorneys and other interested parties may enrol for certain subjects.
+Candidate legal practitioners and other interested parties may enrol for certain subjects.

 Certificate of attendance

 A certificate of attendance is issued only if the attendance of each subject is satisfactory.
-These attendance reports must be retained by attendees for purposes of application for admission as an attorney.
+These attendance reports must be retained by attendees for purposes of application for admission as an legal practitioner.
 Please refer to the “Code of Conduct and Satisfactory Attendance” in the brochure for more information.